michael-ts/service-app/README.md

 This is a plug-in for [express-modular-server](https://github.com/michael-ts/express-modular-server/).
 It provides two services: first, to serve the `app.html` file from the current directory in response to requests to URLs beginning with `/app/`, and second, to treat any URL not recognized by any other endpoint as a request for a file of the same name.
 As such, this plug-in should be loaded last.
 The app.html file is intended to be a webapp wrapper file which parses the URL to determine which app to run and any parameters to pass to it on startup.

-If a string option is presented upon initialization, it is the path to the directory containing static files available to be served.
-If this option is not present,  a directory `files` in the current directory will be used.
+As of version 2, the logic for locating files has been changed to integrate with the [webapp-app](https://github.com/michael-ts/webapp-app) package which provides the app.html file referenced above.
+This change allows each web app to be installed directly from npm as its own separate package.
+To accomplish this, instead of looking in a static directory for requested files, a directory of webapp files is constructed at startup by looking for all installed webapps (package name starting with "webapp-") in node_modules/ under the current directory.

 # Install